This article answers some questions IT administrators might have about settings and app data sync.

 What is Microsoft's recommendation for enabling roaming in Windows 10 or newer?

-Microsoft has a few different settings roaming solutions available, including Roaming User Profiles, UE-V, and Enterprise State Roaming.
+Microsoft has a few different settings roaming solutions available, including UE-V and Enterprise State Roaming.
 If your organization isn't ready or comfortable with moving data to the cloud, then we recommend that you use UE-V as your primary roaming technology.
-If your organization requires roaming support for existing Windows desktop applications but is eager to move to the cloud, we recommend that you use both Enterprise State Roaming and UE-V. Although UE-V and Enterprise State Roaming are very similar technologies, they aren't mutually exclusive.
+If your organization requires roaming support for existing Windows desktop applications but is eager to move to the cloud, we recommend that you use both Enterprise State Roaming and UE-V. Although UE-V and Enterprise State Roaming are similar technologies, they aren't mutually exclusive.
 They complement each other to help ensure that your organization provides the roaming services that your users need.

 - Enterprise State Roaming is the primary roaming agent on the device.
 UE-V is being used to supplement the “Win32 gap.”

 - UE-V roaming for Windows settings and modern UWP app data should be disabled when using the UE-V group policies.
-These are already covered by Enterprise State Roaming.
+These settings are already covered by Enterprise State Roaming.

 How does Enterprise State Roaming support virtual desktop infrastructure (VDI)?